torsh4rk/favicon_hash_shodan/README.md

-# Search for a target by favicon filter
+# Search for a target by favicon

 ## Install